Starbucks illegally fired NYC supervisor over union activities, judge rules

 According to the decision, Heaton began encountering resistance from Starbucks in late 2021 upon contacting Workers United, which represents baristas and shift supervisors at about 320 corporate-owned U.S. stores, and beginning to organize union activities.

-The manager of the Astor Place store testified that he supported the union and considered Heaton an "amazing leader," but cited Heaton's attendance record in the termination notice.
+The manager of the Astor Place store testified that he supported the union and considered Heaton an "amazing leader," but cited Heaton's alleged violation of Starbucks' "attendance and punctuality policy" in the termination notice.

 Green ordered Seattle-based Starbucks to offer Heaton reinstatement with back pay, and to cease and desist from firing or disciplining employees for supporting Workers United or exercising their rights under federal labor law.